6808/6808.github.io/labs/lab3.md

 </center>
 :::

-Note that in our drawing, F starts from the top right and ends at the middle center.
+Note that in our drawing, F starts from the top left (down, up, right, left, half-down, right) and ends at the middle right/center.
 G starts from the middle right and ends at the top right.

 If your implementation is correct, around 18 to 24 out of 26 characters should be classified correctly.
 Most scores (as printed in the debugger